 Right-click the selection and choose Refactor | Remove Unused References in the context menu.

-Press Ctrl+Shift+R and then choose Remove Unused References.
+Press Control+Shift+R and then choose Remove Unused References.

 All references that have no actual usages in source code are displayed in a tree view grouped by projects.
 By default, all references are selected for deletion.
 If necessary, deselect references that you want to keep.

 Click Next to remove the selected references.

 You can also see all references (both used and unused) in the selected scope.
 To do so, click Analyze Used References.
 The references are shown in the Analyze References window, where you can also remove unused references.
 For more information about analyzing references, see Analyze and Optimize Project References

 There are two more ways of cleaning project and assembly references.